HoomanMinoosepehr/work_shift/readme.md

 "WorkShift" is an application designed for companies with part-time employees who require shift assignments.
 With this application, the company owner can appoint managers to oversee employees, or they can personally manage the employees.
 Additionally, both managers and the company owner have the capability to add or remove employees from the company and assign shifts to them.

 ## How to run:
-This application is dockerized, so for running the application, after cloning the repo, make sure that you are at the root directory(where the docker-compose file is placed), run this command on your terminal "docker compose build" and after creating images, using command "docker compose run" run the containers and afterward by going to 'localhost:5050' on your browser, you can enter the application.
+This application is dockerized, so to run the application, after cloning the repo, make sure that you are at the root directory(where the docker-compose file is placed), run this command on your terminal "docker-compose build" and after creating images, using command "docker compose run" run the containers and afterward by going to 'localhost:5050' on your browser, you can enter the application.

 ## How to test:
 Use this link: http://work-shift.onrender.com/